DataDog/hiring-engineers/answers.md

     [{}]
 ```

 It's possible to [change the collection interval](https://docs.datadoghq.com/developers/agent_checks/#configuration) from inside the configuration file by adding **min_collection_interval** at the instance level.
+This means that we don't have to modify the Python check file we just created!

-metric_check.yaml
+metric_check.yaml:

 ```
 init config: